Information Environment Advanced Analysis Course

 Location: Colorado Springs, CO or Worldwide

-Introduction to the Information Environment – Provides students with an overview of the complex information environment, and concepts, techniques, constructs, lexicon and relationships to doctrine that will be used throughout the course.
+Introduction to the Global Information Environment – Provides students with an overview of the new realities of the Digital Age and the complex global information environment, including concepts, techniques, constructs, lexicon and relationships to doctrine that will be used throughout the course.

 Critical Thinking – Students learn techniques to adaptively apply when analyzing and challenging conventional wisdom, understand how adversaries think, and comprehend how critical thinking supports mission analysis – across the information environment and in numerous other domains.